Share this Post

 A basement waterproofing system replacement is something none of us want to do.
 If your system fails to stop your basement or crawlspace from flooding, what choice do you have?

 Some system installations can cost a lot of money, depending on linear footage and system features.
 Imagine paying for a system twice.
-Nothing can be worse than paying for a faulty basement waterproofing system and years later having to remove it and replace it with an efficient method.
+Nothing can be worse than paying for a faulty basement waterproofing system and, years later, replacing it with an efficient method.

 There are several systems (gutter and box-like designs) out there that are not well-designed.
 They are radical redesigns that are engineered to increase profit margins and give the perception of a quick installation with maximum water management capabilities.
 Nothing can be further from the truth.